pasiol/devops2021submissions/part05.md

 Web server for scraped dummysites:

-Golang is an online service that displays dummysite pages.
-The pages are stored in Persian volume.
+The golang web service for dummysite pages.
+The pages are stored in persistent volume.

 - https://github.com/pasiol/static-server4dummysite